Agence nationale de renseignements (Democratic Republic of the Congo): Organization

 The central and provincial directorates are divided into divisions, offices, branches and territorial posts as appropriate.
-The management and the station are run by a part of the National Intelligence Agency coated at least the deputy administrator grade, and named and, if necessary, removed from office by the President of the Republic, on a proposal from the deputy head.
+The management and the station are run by a part of the ANR coated at least the deputy administrator grade, and named and, if necessary, removed from office by the President of the Republic, on a proposal from the deputy head.
 Divisions and offices are headed respectively by heads of division and bureau chiefs, appointed and, if necessary, removed from office by the President of the Republic on the proposal of the chief executive.
-The organic part of the National Intelligence Agency including the deputy head of cabinet is fixed by decree of the President of the Republic.
+The organic part of the ANR including the deputy head of cabinet is fixed by decree of the President of the Republic.

-Structure of the ANR
+Structure

 The ANR has 11,931 employees and is organized into three departments, sub-divided into directorates, divisions, sections and offices.
 Each department has at its head, a Principal Administrator (PA).
 It has a budget of 31,684,000,512 Franc Congolais ~ US $34,252,973 in 2015.

-The Department for External Security (ANR / DSE) is responsible for foreign intelligence:
+The Department for External Security (ANR/DSE) is responsible for foreign intelligence: